Valhalla (steam yacht, 1892): Ownership by Lord Crawford

-Coincidentally in 1903 Crawford also owned the RYS registered Consuelo, "the most luxurious private steam yacht ever built".

 The second Valhalla voyage was to the West Indies and the Gulf of Mexico.
-Leaving Cowes on 18 December 1903, starting at Barbados it took all the Island in, and up to Jamaica, the Caymans and Cuba, before arriving at Florida for tarpon fishing and coaling at Key West returning via Bermuda and the Azores to Cowes by 8 May 1904.
+Leaving Cowes on 18 December 1903, starting at Barbados it took all the island in, then sailed up to Jamaica, the Caymans and Cuba, before arriving at Florida for tarpon fishing and coaling at Key West returning via Bermuda and the Azores to Cowes by 8 May 1904.
 They collected over 400 birds.

-In 1905 she took a respectable ‘’easy third’’ place in the famous German Emperor’s Cup, despite being, by far, the largest participant.
+In 1905 she took a respectable "easy third" place in the famous German Emperor’s Cup, despite being, by far, the largest participant.
 She crossed the Atlantic from Sandy Hook, to the Lizard under sail in only 14 days and 2 hours.
 All this despite competition afforded by much faster schooners taking part.